In this episode, Barbara and Libby discuss:

-Dr. Barbara Hales: Hi, Libby, tell me about the mistakes that people make when they’re trying to sell some digital products.
-I know that as a side hustle, people write down ebooks or guides that they either give away or, you know, sell online for some additional revenue.
+Dr. Barbara Hales: Hi, Libby.
+Tell me about the mistakes people make when trying to sell digital products.
+I know that as a side hustle, people write down ebooks or guides that they either give away or sell online for some additional revenue.
 What mistakes are there that people make regarding that?

 People’s first mistake is not creating digital products.
-The second mistake people make, specifically, healthcare practitioners are not doing market research and finding out what people want and need.
+The second mistake people make, specifically, healthcare practitioners, is not doing market research and finding out what people want and need.
 So you can solve their problem through your digital product.
 And that’s an important process.

 And it can be iterative because sometimes folks will tell us what they want.
 And we need to do more research to find out what they want and need that they’re not telling us.
 So there’s a lot of work with identifying our ideal client and understanding what their biggest pains and problems are, and then finding a way and testing how we can use digital products to solve problems by providing transformations through our work, whether it be a free guide, an online course, or a mastermind program.

 Dr. Barbara Hales: Could you describe a little bit about your process in trying to ferret out what it is that they need, even though they are a little reluctant to tell you?